jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 ## Parables

-### Freedom:
+### Freedom

 Space to be, without unnecessary fear.
 I envisage freedom as the space and the resources to express that creative energy that lurks inside me and is begging to be allowed to manifest in my life.
 Each day I am in gratitude for the blessing of the constraint in which my spirit, which yearns to be free, is bound.

-### Web:
+### Web

 Playing the strands brings another into the greater vibration, the song of my web.

-### Vision:
+### Vision

 To be part of something greater – shifting towards a fuller way of life as a human being on this earth – battling with the desire to be myself; and dealing with the constant reflection I see in the world around me.

 ---

-### Fractal coherence:
+### Fractal coherence

 Knowing the pattern.
 The pattern that makes up the structure is coherent in a fractal sense, in that it repeats itself from the smallest component to the largest.

 At each point, at each breath, I imagine the infinite walking into the rabbit hole of the fractal.
 But I fear no evil for the universe is coherent (& the Lord is my witness).

-Form of fractal coherence which allows for greater space of movement (Mei Wan Ho’s: The crystal is the form that allows the greatest degrees of freedom).
+Form of fractal coherence which allows for greater space of movement (Mei Wan Ho's: The crystal is the form that allows the greatest degrees of freedom).
 Freedom is found by balancing constraint.
 Only by acknowledging myself as part of the web of life, can I find the place that I can truly be.
 In the truth of my being I acknowledge that the totality is far larger that I could ever know, that I exist in a web, as a jewel in the Net of Indra.
 The fractal is embedded in the I of each of us.
 I embrace the web of which my life is woven, the net of my life following the strand of convenience.

 #### Triangles: smallest component